dmiedema/best-practices/README.md

 ## Commenting

 ***ALWAYS*** use `/* */` style comments.
 It's easier to read for my IDE.
 It's best to just not comment anything though.
-Be sure to create hyroglyphics using ascii art in your comment blocks so future civilizations can understand your code too.
+Be sure to create heiroglyphics using ascii art in your comment blocks so future civilizations can understand your code too.
 ## Variable Naming

 Use the Green Coding Standard.
 Memory and disk space isn't free, reduce, reuse, recycle.